bernhardAxonIvy/doc/source/engine-guide/getting-started/docker/more.rst

 **Examples**

-On GitHub in the :link-url:`docker-samples <docker-samples>` repository you can find many examples regarding how to use the Axon Ivy Engine docker image.
+On GitHub in the :link-url:`docker-samples <docker-samples>` repository, you find many examples detailing how to use the Axon Ivy Engine docker image.

 Have a look at our :link-url:`project-build-examples <build-examples-docker>`.
 It shows how to use Maven to build your own container image that contains an